 Pharmacies and medicine in Ghana

-There are serious concerns about some pharmacies in Ghana selling fake drugs and low-quality medication.
+There are serious concerns about some pharmacies in Ghana selling fake drugs and sub-standard medication.
 The safest option is to purchase medicine from a pharmacy attached to a reputable medical facility.

-Expats suffering from chronic ailments or needing prescription medication should try to bring a supply of the medication with them to Ghana, as well as copies of the prescription and generic names of the drugs.
+Expats suffering from chronic ailments that require prescription medication should try to bring a supply of the medication with them to Ghana as well as copies of the prescription and generic names of the drugs.

 Health insurance in Ghana

-Expats moving to Ghana should ensure that they have taken out private health insurance coverage before starting life in the country.
-Some expats will have health insurance provided by their employer as part of their employment package.
+Expats moving to Ghana should ensure that they have taken out private health insurance coverage before starting life in the country, as this covers a wide range of health issues and treatments in private medical facilities in Ghana.
+In some cases, health insurance is provided by the employer as part of an employment package.

-There are a number of private health insurance companies that operate in Ghana, including First Fidelity Health, Med-X Health Systems and Momentum Africa.
-Expats may consider coverage by international health insurance providers, such as Axa PPP, Allianz, Cigna and Bupa.
+There are private health insurance companies that operate in Ghana, including Acacia Health Insurance Limited, Premier Health Insurance Company Limited and Phoenix Health Insurance.
+Coverage by international health insurance providers, such as Allianz, Aetna International, Cigna and Bupa, may also be considered.

-Expats should also consider policies which cover them for medical evacuation and repatriation, which will provide adequate cover should they need to be transported to another country or back home for treatment.
+Expats should also consider policies which cover them for medical evacuation and repatriation.
+These will provide adequate cover should they need to be transported to another country or back home for treatment.